gpuweb/WSL/README.md

 - C-like syntax that is similar to Microsoft's HLSL, and thus compatible with the majority of the world's existing shaders.
 - Supports a restricted form of pointers.

+## Examples

+The Examples directory has some WHLSL sample code.

 ## Running the Tests

 The WHSL source code is exposed as an ES6 Module.